joshuacoven/fantasy_football_scraping/README.md

 # fantasy_football_scraping
-This repo has a collection of scripts made to assemble data for fantasy football analysis as well as selenium scripts to pull data from my leagues to keep track of performance of fantasy football managers
+This repo has a collection of scripts made to assemble data for fantasy football analysis as well as selenium scripts to pull data from my leagues to keep track of performance of fantasy football managers.

+## findings so far
+### database
+* Already well established
+    * Draft a RB or WR early
+        * The distribution of quarterbacks is flatter than that of running backs, wide receivers, and tight ends
+        * This reinforces that the value above replacement of a non-quarterback is higher for early picks than for quarterbacks
+* Less trivial
+    * Top WR's are less likely to be mediocre than are top RB's, although they have greater bust potential
+        * Top WR's have a higher likelihood of repeating near the top of their position than top RB's
+        * Top WR's also have a higher likelihood of finishing outside of the top 30 in their position than do top RB's

+### The model
+* The model pulls from 6 sources
+    *

-# database_assembly.ipynb
+## database_assembly.ipynb
 Pulls from profootball focus data of each player for specified years using beautiful soup.

 Can use this to run regressions and machine learning analysis